mecid/mecid.github.io/_posts/2022-12-27-ios-development-trends-in-review.md

 This year we finally got the new data-driven Navigation API allowing us to move the user through the app using a value-oriented approach.
 The new Navigation API is also simplifying deep linking and state restoration.

 Another great addition was the Layout protocol which provided us with a very low-level API to build custom layouts.
-Now we can create reusable layout types with the same API as VStack and HStack.
+Now we can create reusable layout types with the same API as *VStack* and *HStack*.

 Nowadays, many system-oriented features of the apps require using the SwiftUI framework.
 The SwiftUI framework is the only way to build home screen, lock screen, live activity widgets, etc.